truewebber/swift-protoparser/PROJECT_ROADMAP.md

 **Definition of Done**:
 - All tests pass
-- All acceptance criteria are met
+- All acceptance criteria are met and covered by unit tests
 - All documentation is complete
 - Release notes are prepared
 - Package is ready for publishing